oh-lang/oh-lang/WALKTHROUGH.md

 # or explicitly typed like this:
 copy[value: dbl](Value: 3)  # will return `3.0`
 ```

+TODO: we should be able to use `function[t: some_constraint](My_value: ~t): ...`.
+Maybe for functions we always annotate where we infer the type, e.g.,
+`~t` happens where we infer, so we don't put it into the generic specification
+at the callsite, e.g., `function[t: int](My_value: 3)`.
+Maybe if `~` is used,
+then we don't allow putting it into an explicit generic specification.

 If you want default-named arguments with generics, see the next section.